-Two years at John Herron Art Institute, where I had the good fortune to work with great teachers and artists like Loren Dunlap and Bill Crutchfield, resulted in a scholarship from Tulane University's Sophie Newcomb in New Orleans.
+Two years at Indianapolis' John Herron Art, where I had the good fortune to work with great instructors and artists like Loren Dunlap and Bill Crutchfield, resulted in a scholarship to Tulane University's Sophie Newcomb in New Orleans.

 The abstract expressionists were all the rage in the art world then; DeKooning and that crowd.
 (Abstract expressionist, Helen Frankenthaler, was one of my instructors at Tulane.)
 My work became more painterly and less representational over the next few years under these influences.